 The Journal of International Media & Entertainment Law is a semi-annual publication of the Donald E. Biederman Entertainment and Media Law Institute of Southwestern Law School in association with the American Bar Association Forums on Communications Law and the Entertainment and Sports Industries.

 Southwestern Journal of International Law and Journal of International Media & Entertainment Law

 Freedom of Information Laws on the Global Stage:

 The Journal provides a forum for exploring the complex and unsettled legal principles that apply to the production and distribution of media and entertainment in an international, comparative, and local context.
 The legal issues surrounding the creation and dissemination of news and entertainment products on a worldwide basis necessarily implicate the laws, customs, and practices of multiple jurisdictions.
 The Journal examines the impact of the Internet and other technologies, the often-conflicting laws affecting media and entertainment issues, and the legal ramifications of widely divergent cultural views of privacy, defamation, intellectual property, and government regulation.

-Disclaimer: The opinions expressed in the articles published in the Journal of International Media and Entertainment Law are solely those of the authors and do not necessarily reflect those of the American Bar Association, the Forums on Communications Law and the Entertainment and Sports Industries and the Donald E. Biederman Entertainment and Media Law Institute, or Southwestern Law School.
+Disclaimer: The opinions expressed in the articles published in the Journal of International Media & Entertainment Law are solely those of the authors and do not necessarily reflect those of the Donald E. Biederman Entertainment and Media Law Institute, Southwestern Law School, the American Bar Association, the Forum on Communications Law, or the Forum on the Entertainment and Sports Industries.

 External sites are not endorsed by Southwestern and are provided for informational purposes only.